davidellavalle/Sentiment-Analysis/README.md

 ## Data

-Even though I was able to retrieve 22 million Tweets from the platform Twitter, the data was unlabeled and a manual labeling process would have taken probably weeks before completion.
+Even though I was able to retrieve 22 million Tweets from the platform Twitter, the data was unlabeled and a manual labeling process would have taken a long time before completion.
 To overcome this issue I was able to find on the Kaggle a database ["training.1600000.processed.noemoticon.csv"](https://www.kaggle.com/kazanova/sentiment140) with all necessary features and label I needed to complete my project.
 The dataset contains 1,600,000 results including emoticons to express emotions like happiness, sadness, anger and more.
 Emotions can be positive, negative as well as neutral.
 For example, :) in a tweet indicates that the tweet contains positive sentiment and :( indicates that the tweet contains negative sentiment.

 The dataset contains the following 6 fields: